enerle/CDF-analysis/README.md

 **Details**

-The two fixed CO2 concentrations experiments (400.9 ppm and 551.5 ppm) were initialized from points corresponding to global temperature anomalies of around 1°C and 2°C in the 1pctCO2 experiment.
-In the fixed CO2 experiment at 400.9 ppm, Arctic warming reached approximately 3.7°C, similar to conditions during the Last Interglacial period.
-In the fixed CO2 experiment at 551.5 ppm, the global mean temperature increased by around 2°C. Both fixed CO2 experiments showed a rapid reduction of summer sea ice, with sea ice disappearing by the end of the simulation under the 551.5 ppm CO2 concentration.
-Both simulations equilibrated at a higher global warming level.
+The two fixed-CO₂ concentration experiments (400.9 ppm and 551.5 ppm) were initialized from points in the 1pctCO2 experiment corresponding to global temperature anomalies of approximately 1 °C and 2 °C, respectively.
+In the fixed-CO₂ experiment at 400.9 ppm, Arctic warming reached about 3.7 °C, comparable to conditions during the Last Interglacial period.
+In the experiment with a fixed concentration of 551.5 ppm, the global mean temperature increased by roughly 2 °C. Both fixed-CO₂ experiments exhibited a rapid reduction in summer sea ice, with complete loss of summer sea ice occurring by the end of the simulation under the 551.5 ppm scenario.
+In both cases, the climate system equilibrated at a higher level of global warming.

 ## Procedure (example)

-Compiled cdftool codes can be found here:
-    /nobackup/rossby26/proj/rossby/joint_exp/ligarctic/cdftools/CDFTOOLS

-To compute volume flux through a given section
+To compute volume flux through a given section for a given year:

     ../bin/cdftransport -u Hist_1m_18510101_18511231_opa_grid_U_3D.nc -v Hist_1m_18510101_18511231_opa_grid_V_3D.nc -noheat <section.dat